 Because of many things, Panora is a great place for families with children to consider.
 First of all, many other families with children live here, making Panora a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Panora has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Panora’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The education level of Panora citizens is a little higher than the average for US cities and towns: 22.04% of adults in Panora have at least a bachelor's degree.
+The citizens of Panora are slightly better educated than the national average of 21.84% for all cities and towns, with 22.04% of adults in Panora having a bachelor's degree or advanced degree.

 The per capita income in Panora in 2022 was $32,940, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $131,760 for a family of four.
 However, Panora contains both very wealthy and poor people as well.